Effects of a Cognitive Behavioral Therapy Intervention Trial to Improve Disease Outcomes in Children with Inflammatory Bowel Disease

 This trial suggests that a brief cognitive behavioral intervention for children with inflammatory bowel disease and their parents can result in improved child functioning and quality of life, and for some children may decrease disease activity.

 Levy, R. L.; van Tilburg, Miranda A.; Romano, Joan; Walker, Lynn S.; Mancl, Lloyd A.; Murphy, Tasha; Claar, R.; Feld, Shara I.; Christie, Dennis; Bisher, Abdullah; DuPen, Melissa; Swanson, K. S.; Baker, M. D.; Stoner, S. A.; and Whitehead, William E., "Effects of a Cognitive Behavioral Therapy Intervention Trial to Improve Disease Outcomes in Children with Inflammatory Bowel Disease" (2016).
-Pharmacy.
+Pharmaceutical Sciences.
 321.